thegetty/artistryinbronze/content/essays/5_Butz_text_Transmittal.md

+---
-\[title\]The Bronze Head of Arsinoë III in Mantua and the Typology of Ptolemaic Divinization of the Archelaos Relief
+title: The Bronze Head of Arsinoë III in Mantua and the Typology of Ptolemaic Divinization of the Archelaos Relief
+layout: page
+author:
+ - first_name: Patricia A.

-\[author\]Patricia A. Butz
+   last_name: Butz

-\[affiliation\]Savannah College of Art and Design
+   affiliation: Savannah College of Art and Design

-\[A-head\]Abstract

-\[abstract\]

-The paper proposes the bronze head of Queen Arsinoë III from the collection of the Museo Civico di Palazzo Te in Mantua, Italy, as a portrait type relating directly to the representation of the queen on the bottom register of the British Museum’s Archelaos Relief.
+abstract: The paper proposes the bronze head of Queen Arsinoë III from the collection of the Museo Civico di Palazzo Te in Mantua, Italy, as a portrait type relating directly to the representation of the queen on the bottom register of the British Museum’s Archelaos Relief.
 There, the figure is identified by inscription as Oikoumene.
 The structural elements that so distinguish the bronze head in its profile views are very similar to this marble relief, in which the queen, together with Ptolemy IV, are presented as deified and deifying forces in the act of crowning Homer.
 Arsinoë’s label “Oikoumene” helps define the meaning common to the relief and the head and suggests a new dimension of immortality, including the choice of bronze.
 In contrast is Arsinoë’s representation on the contemporary trilingual Raphia Stele, where she is divinized in the Egyptian manner.
 The role of Hellenistic Alexandria, arguably the place of origin for both the bronze head and the marble relief, is seen as essential for the gestation and diffusion of such a sophisticated typology.
+sort_order: 9
+---

 \[epigraph\]Ὑπὲρ Πτολεμαίου ἐμοῦ τοῦ Ἐπιφανεστάτου

-\[main text\]

 The bronze head of Arsinoë III is one of the most important pieces in the Giuseppe Acerbi Collection of the Museo Civico di Palazzo Te in Mantua, a collection assembled when Acerbi was the Austrian consul general in Alexandria between 1826 and 1834 and later given to his hometown of Mantua (**fig. 5.1**).
 Even compared with the exceptional quality of the overall collection, which is particularly strong in Late Period, Ptolemaic, and Roman material, this representation of Arsinoë III is singular.
 It is the only major bronze Acerbi acquired and it is a rare embodiment in that material of Hellenistic royal portraiture in the Greek tradition.
 The head (**fig. 5.2**) connects strongly with other significant portraits displayed in the same room at the Palazzo Te.
 One is possibly a portrait of Psammetichus I, who took the throne of Egypt in the seventh century BC with the help of Greek mercenaries and who, by formally authorizing the Greek settlement at Naukratis south of Alexandria, opened the intercultural contact that would culminate in the Ptolemaic period.[^1] Another portrait of a Ptolemaic king is also nearby, rendered in the Egyptian style and identified as perhaps Ptolemy II Philadelphus,[^2] who would have been the queen’s grandfather.